koffiekasper/ELK-Bledom-RGB-controller/README.md

 ### Starting up
 1. Create a file called ".env" in the main folder.
-2. Fill it with the following contents, replacing ADDRESS and SERVICE with the values of your RGB controller `ADDRESS=EEBA4CF3-B124-5AFE-3FCF-D0EBD7206E53`
+2. Fill it with the following contents, replacing ADDRESS and GATTHANDLE with the values of your RGB controller `ADDRESS=EEBA4CF3-B124-5AFE-3FCF-D0EBD7206E53`
 `GATTHANDLE=13`
 3. Install PIP dependencies